JackBister/neovim-config/README.md

 # Neovim Config

 This is my neovim config.
-It is based on [https://www.khuedoan.com/posts/minimal-neovim-setup-from-scratch](this article) with some small tweaks.
+It is based on [this article](https://www.khuedoan.com/posts/minimal-neovim-setup-from-scratch) with some small tweaks.